Shopify/shopify-cli/CREATE.md

+**COMMAND**
 **create**
-create is a command used to create new code and new apiclientID or dev stores on the partner dashboard
+Create code for a new app project, such as an app scaffold, Shopify app and API keys, or development store.
+>>aliases: new

 **USAGE**
 shopify create [subcommand]

-**COMMANDS**
+**SUBCOMMANDS**
-project PROJECTNAME
+project <project name>

->> aliases: p
+development-store

-dev-store
+>>aliases: dev-store devshop dev-shop
->> aliases: d store shop devstore

 **EXAMPLES**
-shopify create project mytestapp (green)
+shopify create project mytestapp
 Create a new app project with the name “mytestapp”

-shopify create dev-store (green)
+shopify create development-store
-Create a new development store with the name “TestShop1”
+Create a new development store.
+It will use a unique, automatically generated name.